Coding-With-Shawayne/Todo-List/README.md

 # Todo List
-Creating a To-Do-List to organize and prioritze tasks using CSS and Javascript
+To-do-list to organize and prioritze tasks using CSS and Javascript